IBM-Cloud/terraform-provider-ibm/website/docs/r/is_vpc_default_security_group.html.markdown

 ---

 # ibm_is_vpc_default_security_group

-Create, delete, and update a security group.
+Provides a resource to manage a default security group of a VPC.
+Manage the default security group created alongwith the vpc creation with this resource.
 Provides a networking security group resource that controls access to the public and private interfaces of a virtual server instance.
-To create rules for the security group, use the `is_security_group_rule` resource.
-For more information, about security group, see API Docs(https://cloud.ibm.com/docs/vpc?topic=vpc-using-security-groups).
+To create rules for the security group, use the `rules` parameter.

+~> **NOTE:** This is an advanced resource with special caveats.
+Please read this document in its entirety before using this resource.
+The `ibm_is_vpc_default_security_group` resource behaves differently from normal resources.
+Terraform does not _create_ this resource but instead attempts to "adopt" it into management.

+Every VPC has a default security group that can be managed but not destroyed.
+When Terraform first adopts a default security group, it **immediately removes all defined rules**.
+It then proceeds to create any rules specified in the configuration.
+This step is required so that only the rules specified in the configuration exist in the default security group.

+For more information, about VPC, see [getting started with Virtual Private Cloud](https://cloud.ibm.com/docs/vpc?topic=vpc-getting-started).
+For more information, about updating default security group, see [updating a VPC's default security group rules](https://cloud.ibm.com/docs/vpc?topic=vpc-updating-the-default-security-group&interface=ui).

 **Note:**
 VPC infrastructure services are a regional specific based endpoint, by default targets to `us-south`.
 Please make sure to target right region in the provider block as shown in the `provider.tf` file, if VPC service is created in region other than `us-south`.